JacksonH44/NLP-Sentiment-Analysis/README.md

 # Challenges

-The main challenges were finding ways to tweak models and waiting long for the code to run
+The main challenges were finding ways to tweak models and waiting long for the code to run.
+I tried to also include the SVM and Nu-SVM but I wasn't able to make them converge.

 # Notes